AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 FROM top_5_per_year
 WHERE row_num <= 5;
 ```
-Output formated in Excel:
+Output formatted in Excel:

 <img width="1277" alt="Screenshot 2025-01-08 at 12 11 17 PM" src="https://github.com/user-attachments/assets/d273fd8c-6c94-4b1e-854b-47f29b3fa9c1" />

 Here's the breakdown:
 - In our first 2 columns, the top 5 industries leading in funds for each year are shown.
-- In the 3rd column the sum of funds for each undustry per year is shown.
+- In the 3rd column the sum of funds for each industry per year is shown.
 Then in the 4th column the sum of funds for the whole year is shown. (for ALL industries)
 - The 5th column shows what percent of funds each industry makes up for each year.
 - Finally, the 6th column shows the total sum of all funds for all 4 years.
 Then in the last column we see that media in 2022 alone makes up 31% of the whole total, clearly indicating that media is our winner.